Take Action

 Bill # Title Summary MOFGA Position MOFGA Testimony Status

 LD 536 An Act to Provide Natural Organic Reduction Facilities for Maine Residents for the Conversion of Human Remains to Soil This bill provides for the treatment of human remains by natural organic reduction as an alternative to burial in a casket or cremation.
 Natural organic reduction is the contained accelerated conversion of human remains to soil.
 Support.
 MOFGA Testimony.
-The House and Senate supported this bill.
-It is now under consideration by the Appropriations and Financial Affairs Committee.
+This bill became law on April 27, 2024.

-LD 1274 An Act to Increase Land Access for Historically Disinvested Populations This bill establishes the Black Farmer Restoration Program within the Department of Agriculture, Conservation and Forestry to support Black farmers and to encourage the growth of Black farmers in the field of agriculture through agricultural land grants.
+LD 1274 An Act to Increase Land Access for Historically Disinvested Populations (note - this bill changed themes) This bill establishes the Black Farmer Restoration Program within the Department of Agriculture, Conservation and Forestry to support Black farmers and to encourage the growth of Black farmers in the field of agriculture through agricultural land grants.
 The bill also establishes the Farm Conservation Corps within the department to provide residents between the ages of 18 and 29 from socially disadvantaged groups the academic, vocational and social skills necessary to pursue long-term and productive careers in agriculture through apprenticeships.
 Support.
 MOFGA Testimony.
-This bill is under consideration by the Agriculture, Conservation and Forestry Committee.
+The bill's sponsor agreed to replace the language with a Resolve to Establish the Task Force to Support Commercial Dairy Farms in the State.
+See LD 1274 in the Farm Viability Section above.

 LD 1621 An Act Regarding Environmental Justice This bill creates a legal framework that requires state agencies to meaningfully engage environmental justice populations, incorporate equity and environmental justice considerations into decision making and ensure the equitable distribution of environmental, energy and transportation benefits and burdens.
 Support.
 This bill is on the Common Agenda of Maine's Environmental Priorities Coalition.
 MOFGA testimony.
-The House and Senate voted in support of this bill.
-It is now under consideration by the Appropriations and Financial Affairs Committee.
+The House and Senate supported this bill but the Senate placed it on the Special Appropriations Table for funding consideration and the Appropriations and Financial Affairs Committee did not fund it.

 LD 1682 An Act to Create the Maine Experiential Education Program This bill would establish the Maine Experiential Education Program within the Department of Agriculture, Conservation and Forestry to provide public schools with outdoor, hands-on, experiential learning opportunities related to gardens, food and agriculture to improve healthy academic, physical and emotional development for students.
 Support.
 MOFGA testimony.
-The House and Senate voted in support of this bill.
-It is now under consideration by the Appropriations and Financial Affairs Committee.
+The House and Senate supported this bill but the Senate placed it on the Special Appropriations Table for funding consideration and the Appropriations and Financial Affairs Committee did not fund it.

-LD 1817 An Act to Support Outdoor Education by Establishing the Outdoor School for All Maine Students Program This bill establishes the Outdoor School for All Maine Students Program to provide immersive outdoor education to serve students enrolled in grade 4 to grade 8 in the State.
-It pledges to provide equitable access to the program to all students.
+LD 1817 An Act to Support Outdoor Education by Establishing the Outdoor School for All Maine Students Program This bill sought to establish the Outdoor School for All Maine Students Program to provide immersive outdoor education to serve students enrolled in grade 4 to grade 8 in the State.
+It pledged to provide equitable access to the program to all students.
 Support.
 MOFGA testimony.
-The House and Senate voted in support of this bill.
-It is now under consideration by the Appropriations and Financial Affairs Committee.
+The House and Senate supported this bill but the Senate placed it on the Special Appropriations Table for funding consideration.
+The Senate approved a dramatically reduced fiscal note (from $6.2M to $500) but the House did not have time to vote on it when the Legislature adjourned on May 10, 2024.

 Scroll to Top